-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding for research and/or evaluation projects to examine the impact of police crime-reduction practices and strategies on crime and one or more of the following three variables: the safety of police officers, criminal investigations, and/or criminal prosecutions.
-This program furthers the Department's mission by sponsoring research to provide objective, independent, evidence-based knowledge and tools to meet the challenges of crime and justice, particularly at the state and local levels.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding for randomized controlled trial (RCT) evaluations of promising reentry initiatives.
+This program furthers the Department's mission by supporting research to reduce violent crime and protect public safety personnel.